• Skip to primary navigation

 Always use caution; some rotisserie chickens may contain gluten ingredients or wheat in the seasoning mixture.
 They may also be made in a shared environment with gluten-ingredients.

-It's important to read the ingredient listed on the label and ask questions of the deli staff to make sure that the chicken is gluten-free.
+It's important to read the ingredients listed on the label and ask questions of the deli staff to make sure that the chicken is gluten-free.

 How to Find a Gluten-Free Rotisserie Chicken